thisisnsh/aithing/README.md

 Next
-- 2 hover required to open the app after closing
 - Support Edit title
 - Support AI Suggestions : Understand you and suggest things based on time and this
 - Show * for active tabs in sidebar
-- File drop is slow

 ------------------------